-If there is one thing that continues to expand in our contemporary environment as a consequence of digital access, migrating cultures and their constantly shifting identities, the rise of urbanization, the challenges to our natural resources, among many other forces that shape our world, it is complexity.
-Managing complexity and searching new for ways to tap into the productive energies that make up our rich, global society is both a challenge and an opportunity for every organization, indeed, every person today.
+If there is one thing that continues to expand in our contemporary environment as a consequence of digital access, migrating cultures and their constantly shifting identities, the rise of urbanization, the challenges to our natural re- sources, among many other forces that shape our world, it is complexity.
+Managing complexity and searching for new ways to tap into the productive energies that make up our rich, global society is both a challenge and an opportunity for every organization, indeed, every person today.
 One of the key elements to this process is design, which in many ways, is much more than mere problem solving.
 If an organization is to truly make changes in a fast changing world, then thinking about answers is only one part of the equation.
 In fact, inventing problems, creating questions, making educated guesses, and speculating on ideas that circulate around the boundaries of the known is what constitutes research.
-At UCLA, our robust design culture operates both in the timeframe of the now on issues such as how to make cities more resilient and sustainable and in the realm of the future, where we take on questions ranging from, “How can we make architecture move and be deeply interactive?” to “How will new materials change building forms and programs for tomorrow?”
+At UCLA, our robust design culture operates both in the timeframe of the now on issues such as how to make cities more resilient and sustainable and in the realm of the future, where we take on questions rang- ing from, “How can we make architecture move and be deeply interactive?” to “How will new materials change building forms and programs for tomorrow?”
 Indeed, how architecture, design, and theory work in these new global realities is our persistent area of inquiry, and it is with a certain degree of fearlessness that we pursue common goals and hopeful futures.
-We ask how architecture can be opened up to new influences that will inevitably reshape the discipline.
+We ask how architecture can be opened up to new influences that will inevitably re- shape the discipline.